Article 1

 The motion picture industry or motion picture personnel may be cited for:

-Being awarded a top prize or mention at an international film festival or exchange activities;
+1. Being awarded a top prize or mention at an international film festival or exchange activities;

-Showing outstanding effort in expanding the domestic and foreign market for domestic motion pictures or spurring film culture exchanges;
+2. Showing outstanding effort in expanding the domestic and foreign market for domestic motion pictures or spurring film culture exchanges;

-Making a noteworthy contribution to upgrading the equipment or techniques used by the domestic motion picture industry or increasing the industry’s international competitiveness;
+3. Making a noteworthy contribution to upgrading the equipment or techniques used by the domestic motion picture industry or increasing the industry’s international competitiveness;

-Evidencing particular success in the screening of domestic motion pictures;
+4. Evidencing particular success in the screening of domestic motion pictures;

-Making a noteworthy contribution to the research and development of motion picture scripts and stories;
+5. Making a noteworthy contribution to the research and development of motion picture scripts and stories;

-Evidencing particular success in expanding access to culture.
+6. Evidencing particular success in expanding access to culture.

 Article 6

-When imported foreign motion pictures have caused or might cause severe damage to domestic motion picture enterprises, to sustain and develop domestic motion picture enterprises, the central competent authority may establish temporary measures to protect the cultural integrity of domestic motion pictures such as establishing a minimum percentage of films being screened that must be domestic motion pictures.
+When imported foreign motion pictures have caused or might cause severe damage to domestic motion picture enterprises, to sustain and develop domestic motion picture enterprises, the central competent authority may establish temporary measures to protect the cultural subjectivity of domestic motion pictures such as establishing a minimum percentage of films being screened that must be domestic motion pictures.

 Article 7